Health Care Administration

 Upon successful completion of this course, students will be able to:

-• Demonstrate proficiency with academic writing related to information technology for health care professionals.
+• Demonstrate proficiency with academic writing related to information technology for health professionals.

 HCA 320 Essentials of Managed Health Care 3